wdporter/acim/src/text/1-the-meaning-of-miracles/iii-atonement-and-miracles/index.md

 ⁷Atonement undoes all errors as being in a state of grace, and thus uproots the source of fear.
 ⁸Whenever you experience God’s reässurances as threat, experiencing God’s reässurances as threat is always because you are defending misplaced or misdirected loyalty.
 ⁹When you project this defence of misplaced or misdirected loyalty to others you imprison the other, but only to the extent to which you reïnforce errors the other has already made.
-¹⁰Imprisoning the other makes the other vulnerable to the distortions of others, since the other’s own perception of the other’s self is distorted.
+¹⁰Imprisoning the other makes the other vulnerable to the distortions of others, since the other’s own perception of the other’s own self is distorted.
 ¹¹The miracle worker can only bless the other, and blessing the other undoes the other’s distortions and frees the other from prison.
 :::